cue-lang/cue/doc/ref/spec.md

 Inside a bracketed label (`[X=expr]: value`):

-- binds the identifier to the the concrete label that matches `expr` within the instances of the field value (`value`).
+- binds the identifier to the concrete label that matches `expr` within the instances of the field value (`value`).

 Before a list element (`[ X=value, X+1 ]`) (Not yet implemented)